-In the event of a cost overrun the state will cover a share proportionate to the state contribution of the TCEP funding identified in the Project Programming Request (PPR) submitted with this baseline agreement.
-(For example, if the state/regional TCEP funding share was a 40/60 ratio, the state may fund no more than 40% of the cost overrun.)
+In the event of a cost overrun, at the discretion of the department on a case-by-case basis, the state will cover a share proportionate to the state contribution of the TCEP funding identified in the Project Programming Request (PPR) submitted with the project application.
+(For example, if the state/regional TCEP funding share was a 40/60 ratio, the state may fund no more than 40% of the cost overrun).